syncfusion/blazor-docs/src/common/visual-studio-integration/visual-studio-extensions/template-studio.md

 The following steps will help you create your **Syncfusion Blazor Application** through **Visual Studio 2019**:

+> Before use the Syncfusion Blazor Project Template, check whether the Syncfusion Blazor Template Studio Extension installed or not in Visual Studio Extension Manager by clicking on the Extensions -> Manage Extensions -> Installed.

 1. Open Visual Studio 2019.

 2. To create a Syncfusion Blazor project, use either of the following options: